PurplestInc/loggr.js/README.md

 ## Roadmap

-These are future capabilites that we intend to add to the extension.
+These are future capabilites that we intend to add.

 **In Progress**